 - Orthostatic hypotension

-The use of nitrates is more prevalent in the management of disorders under the acute coronary syndrome, and in some other cardiac ischemic problems.
-These medications generally decrease the resistance to blood flow in coronary vessels, thereby maintaining a balance between the supply and demand of oxygen in the cardiac muscle.
+The use of nitrates is more prevalent in the management of disorders under acute coronary syndrome, and for some other cardiac ischemic problems.
+These medications generally decrease the resistance to blood flow in coronary vessels, thereby, maintaining a balance between the supply and demand of oxygen in the cardiac muscle.

 Potassium Channel Openers

-Cells tend to remain in a hyperpolarized state if there is a greater amount of potassium ions present inside the cells.
+Cells tend to remain in a hyperpolarized state if there is a greater amount of potassium ions inside the cells.
 This state is interrupted once depolarization occurs and potassium is displaced by the influx of sodium within the cell.
 This leads to the classic activation of cells.
-In the case of muscle cells, depolarization equates with contraction.
+In the case of muscle cells, depolarization implies contraction.

 One way to decrease the tone of smooth muscle cells surrounding the blood vessel is to constantly flood the inside of the cell with potassium ions, making it ‘more rested’.
-This is made possible by keeping potassium channels open with the help of certain medications.
+This is achieved by keeping potassium channels open with the help of certain medications.

-Minoxidil – this is an efficient vasodilator available in forms taken per orem.
+Minoxidil – this is an efficient vasodilator available orally.
 Once activated, it releases a potent metabolite, minoxidil sulfate that keeps the cell membrane of smooth muscle cells permeable to potassium ions.
-Toxicities are related to the therapeutic effects and include reflex tachycardia, chest pain, palpitations and edema.
+Toxicities are related to its therapeutic effects and include reflex tachycardia, chest pain, palpitations, and edema.
 In order to address these side effects, it is taken with β-blockers and diuretics.
-Other side effects include headache, sweating and excessive hair growth.
+Other side effects include headache, sweating, and excessive hair growth.

 Nicorandil – this drug also contains a vasodilating effect with a mechanism similar to that of nitrodilators.
-It is a nicotinamide nitrate ester that has potent effects in coronary arteries and is known to reduce both preload and afterload.
-It activates KATP channels, keeping the cell hyperpolarized.
+It is a nicotinamide nitrate ester that has potent effects on coronary arteries and is known to reduce both preload and afterload.
+It activates ATP-sensitive potassium channels, keeping the cell hyperpolarized.

-Diazoxide – aside from activating potassium channels, it also inactivates L-type voltage gated calcium channels resulting to the inhibition of contraction.
-Since it also acts on potassium channels on tissues other than those of the smooth muscles, it also results to the inhibition of insulin release in the pancreas, leading to an increase in the glucose levels in the circulation.
+Diazoxide – apart from activating potassium channels, diazoxide also inactivates L-type voltage-gated calcium channels resulting in the inhibition of contraction.
+Since it also acts on potassium channels present on tissues other than those of the smooth muscles, it also results in the inhibition of insulin release in the pancreas, leading to an increase of glucose levels in the circulation.

 Dopamine (D1) Receptor Agonists

-The only known D1 receptor agonist available to control hypertension is Fenoldopam.
+The only known D1 receptor agonist available for controlling hypertension is fenoldopam.
 This drug works by activating D1 receptors in the peripheral arteries.
-This results to a rapid vasodilating effect.
-It also acts on the same receptors found in kidneys, decreasing the blood volume by way of sodium and water excretion in the urinary system.
-It is administered intravenously and is associated with side effects including tachycardia, headache and flushing.
-This medication would not be given to patients suffering from increased intra-ocular pressure such as in glaucoma.
+This results in a rapid vasodilating effect.
+It also acts on the same receptors found in the kidneys, decreasing the blood volume by way of sodium and water excretion in the urinary system.
+It is administered intravenously and is associated with side effects including tachycardia, headache, and flushing.
+This medication should not be given to patients with increased intraocular pressure such as in glaucoma.